denis-beurive/csvsimple/README.txt

 Description
 ===========

-CSV provides a simple tool to handle CSV data.
+"csvsimple" provides a simple tool to handle CSV data.

 See example on Github :